 In order to submit a Sri Lanka visa application, applicants are required to have a Sri Lanka ETA-eligible passport valid for at least 6 months from the date of entry, a credit or debit card to pay the visa fee, and a current email address at which to receive a copy of the online visa.

-It is also necessary to meet some further Sri Lanka visa requirements for documents to present upon arrival to gain entry to the country.
+It is also necessary to meet some further Sri Lanka Electronic Travel Authorization requirements for documents to present upon arrival to gain entry to the country.
 The traveler must present:

 - A printed copy of the approved ETA Sri Lanka

 - Proof of sufficient funds to cover the duration of the stay

 - A confirmed return ticket to the applicant’s country of residence, or an onward ticket to a third destination.

 - A yellow fever vaccination certificate (citizens of the following countries only: Angola, Argentina, Benin, Bolivia, Brazil, Central African Republic, Chad, Colombia, Ecuador, Ethiopia, Gabon, French Guiana, Gambia, Guinea, Equatorial Guinea, Guinea-Bissau, Niger, Panama, Peru, Rwanda, Sudan, Sierra Leone, Senegal, Somalia, Suriname, Sao Tome and Principe, Togo, Tanzania, United Republic of Uganda, Venezuela).

 Sri Lanka Travel Advice

 Once the traveler has organized their Sri Lanka tourist visa, they will be able to focus on preparing for their trip.
 With so many options for an exciting stay in the country, the concept of an ideal holiday in Sri Lanka and how to prepare will differ for everyone.
 However, we’ve put together some top tips to nudge you in the right direction.